aartur/mschematool/README.md

 Migrations
 ==========
 An SQL migration is a file with SQL statements.
-All the statements are executed within a single database transaction.
+All statements are executed within a single database transaction.
 It means that when one of statements fail, all the changes made by previous statements are ROLLBACKed and a migration isn't recorder as executed.

-A Python migration is a file with `migrate` method that accepts a `connection` object, which is a DBAPI 2.0 connection, which should be used to do necessery work.
-When an exception does not happen, COMMIT is issued on a connection, so it isn't necessery to call `commit()` inside `migrate()`.
+A Python migration is a file with `migrate` method that accepts a `connection` object, which is a DBAPI 2.0 connection.
+When an exception does not happen during execution, COMMIT is issued on a connection, so it isn't necessary to call `commit()` inside `migrate()`.

 Example content of migration files:
 ```